Lasercut and engraved

 Big Christmas Tree

-- Required material: 5mm corrugated cardboard
+- You will need: 5mm corrugated cardboard

 - Trotec laser used: SP500, 200 watts